z3vr4/FCC_Cert_Projects/README.md

 ## Old_Budget_App
 A project required for the Scientific Computing with Python dev certification.
 I coded this one long ago, early into my learning journey, so the code might not be as optimized or readable as other examples, but it serves to demonstrate some OOP.

+## "Cash Register"
+The 5th required certification project on the "JavaScript Algorithms and Data Structures" course on FreeCodeCamp.
+Submitted as an example of my coding, although its from back when I was still somewhat new to Javascript.